apache/comdev-site/source/contributors/mailing-lists.md

     edit_comment_discussion: "Re: [D] {title} ({repository})"
     delete_comment_discussion: "Re: [D] {title} ({repository})"
 ```
-If your project uses multiple github repositories, we reccomend using the `repository` variable to let people know which repo the email is related to.
+If your project uses multiple github repositories, we recommend using the `repository` variable to let people know which repo the email is related to.
 If your project is a single-repo project (or for the other repositories GitHub integration is not enabled or not used much) feel free to also remove that part.

 ### Conclusion